 The usefulness of a variety of molecular techniques in some of the bamboos has been demonstrated, for example in Phyllostachys, (Hodkinson et al. 2000).
 The relationships between closely related genera and species of bamboo species, however, is often extremely difficult to resolve in a statistically well-supported manner from such studies.
-From tentative trees such as those produced in Dublin and China, the use of morphological characters is still required to produce a workable classification system.
-The reasons for the failure of molecular evidence to give a full and detailed picture of past evolution and present relationships in the bamboos include rapid recent diversification, long generation times and repeated hybridisation.
+From tentative trees such as those produced in Dublin and China, the assistance of morphological characters is still required to produce a workable classification system.
+The reasons for the difficulty in finding molecular evidence of past evolution and present relationships in the bamboos include rapid recent diversification, long generation times and repeated hybridisation.
 Despite these difficulties, the adoption of ever-growing amounts of molecular data for larger and larger numbers of bamboos is slowly revealing more and more detail in the relationships.
 This parallels the need to include a broader range of morphological characters to improve the phenetic classification last century.

-What is clear from molecular information is that the use of floral characters to classify the temperate woody bamboos throughout the 20th Century, as championed by grass taxonomists, in contrast to the approach taken by bamboo taxonomists of looking at vegetative characters was neither natural nor helpful, even though this approach is the normal taxonomic procedure in other grasses.
-Vegetative characters such as rhizome form, buds, and branching would appear to be much better indicators for natural groupings of temperate species.
+What is clear from molecular information is that the use of floral characters to classify the temperate woody bamboos throughout most of the 20th Century, as championed by grass taxonomists, in contrast to the approach taken by bamboo taxonomists of looking at vegetative characters was neither natural nor helpful, even though this approach is the normal taxonomic procedure in other grasses.
+Vegetative characters such as rhizome form, buds, and branching would appear to be much better indicators for natural groupings of temperate bamboos.